travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 ### Hardware

 All of the performance results are provided for several different hardware platforms: Intel Skylake, Ice Lake, Amazon Graviton and Graviton 2.
 However except when I explicitly mention other hardware, the prose refers to the results on Skylake.
-Although the specific numbers vary, most of the qualitative relationships hold for the hardware hardware too, but _not always_.
+Although the specific numbers vary, most of the qualitative relationships hold for the hardware too, but _not always_.
 Not only does the hardware vary, but the OS and library implementations will vary as well.

 It's almost inevitable that this will be used to compare across hardware ("wow, Graviton 2 sure kicks Graviton 1's ass"), but that's not my goal here.
 The benchmarks are written primarily to tease apart the characteristics of the different levels, and _not_ as a hardware shootout.